 - Check “Crawl Errors” in Search Console and look for any strange spikes in 500 and 400 errors

-- Check the sitemap/s in Search Console to see if there’s any large discrepancies between “pages crawled” vs “pages indexed”
+- Check the sitemap/s in Search Console to see if there are any large discrepancies between “pages crawled” vs “pages indexed”

-These are some our results from the work we did:
+These are some of our results from the work we did:

 You can see where the spam URL indexation spiked and when it started to normalise.